 MacGyver lived and breathed this trope.
 He generally loses straight-up fistfights with larger or stronger opponents.
 He always needed to attack from advantage, throw sand, or use some gadget to win.
 What keeps him from being a Combat Pragmatist is that he Doesn't Like Guns and never uses them.

-Ethan Rayne from Buffy can't take Giles in a fight, but he has a flair for magic-induced chaos.
+Ethan Rayne can't take Giles in a fight, but he has a flair for magic-induced chaos.

-Wesley from Angel is easily the physically weakest male member of Angel Investigations.
+Wesley is easily the physically weakest male member of Angel Investigations.
 Yet he managed to kill Skip, capture and cage up Justine and faced Vail in "Not Fade Away".

 While testing Ilyria's powers, Spike (who is usually no slouch in the strength department) gets knocked around the room constantly by her godlike strength, commenting that she hits "like a mack-truck".
 Over time he begins to adapt and dodge her blows and gets a few shots in.
 Ilyria disparages him as being weak for adapting and compromising, to which Spike retorts that it is a strength because he is learning.